kmykoh97/Electronic-Bookstore-Backend/README.md

 ## Run

+Two ways to open project:
+- IDE: Import the project and run in Intellij IDEA
+- Command Line: `mvn spring-boot:run`

-visit: http://localhost:8080/ after the application run
+visit: http://localhost:8080/ after the application run(remember to import front-end build files if there are any front-end changes)

 ## Feature Request